solana-foundation/developer-content/content/guides/games/energy-system.md

 Casual games commonly use energy systems, meaning that actions in the game cost energy which refills over time.
 In this guide we will walk through how to build one on Solana.
-It is recommended to start with the [Hello World Example](/developers/guides/games/hello-world.md) if you do not have any prior Solana knowledge.
+It is recommended to start with the [Hello World Example](/content/guides/games/hello-world.md) if you do not have any prior Solana knowledge.

-Here is a complete example source code based on the Solana dapp scaffold with a react client:
+Here is a complete example source code based on the Solana Game scaffold with a React client:

 [Source](https://github.com/solana-developers/solana_game_preset)